ROCm/HIP/docs/understand/programming_model.rst

 The HIP programming model makes it easy to map data-parallel C/C++ algorithms to massively parallel, wide single instruction, multiple data (SIMD) architectures, such as GPUs.

+HIP defines a model for mapping single instruction, multiple threads (SIMT) programs onto various architectures, primarily GPUs.
+While the model may be expressed in most imperative languages, (for example Python via PyHIP) this document will focus on the original C/C++ API of HIP.

 A basic understanding of the underlying device architecture helps you make efficient use of HIP and general purpose graphics processing unit (GPGPU) programming in general.

 RDNA & CDNA Architecture Summary
 ================================

 Most GPU architectures, like RDNA and CDNA, have a hierarchical structure.
-The innermost piece is a SIMD-enabled vector Arithmetic Logical Unit (ALU).
+The innermost piece is a SIMD-enabled vector Arithmetic Logical Unit (vector ALU or VALU).
-In addition to the vector ALUs, most recent GPUs also house matrix ALUs for accelerating algorithms involving matrix multiply-accumulate operations.
+In addition to the vector ALUs, most recent GPUs also house matrix ALUs (MALU) for accelerating algorithms involving matrix multiply-accumulate operations.
 AMD GPUs also contain scalar ALUs, that can be used to reduce the load on the vector ALU by performing operations which are uniform for all threads of a warp.

-A set of ALUs, together with register files, caches and shared memory, comprise a larger block, often referred to as a compute unit (CU), e.g. in OpenCL and AMD block diagrams, or as streaming multiprocessor (SM).
+A set of ALUs, together with register files, caches and shared memory, comprise a larger block, often referred to as a Compute Unit (CU) as described in :ref:`<./hardware_impementation>`, or as streaming multiprocessor (SM).

 .. _rdna3_cu: